odoucet/iostat-extended/README.md

 TODO
 ----

-Specify physical device / drbd device
+* Specify physical device / drbd device
-More comments in source :)
+* More comments in source :)
-Add colors